cortex-js/cortexjs.io/src/_pages/mathlive-guide-customizing.md

 Set it to `inline-math` to use `textstyle` or `math` to use `displaystyle`.

-By default, the mathfield element behaves as if it had a `display: block` CSS property.
-To get it to behave as a inline element, set `display: inline-block` on the mathfield.
-This is particularly useful when used in conjunction with `default-mode="inline-math"`.
+By default, the mathfield element is laid out on the page as a block, that is with a `display: block` CSS property.
+To get it laid out as an inline element, set `display: inline-block` on the mathfield.
+To set a minimum width for the mathfield, use the `min-width` CSS property.

+Using `inline-block` is particularly useful when used in conjunction with `default-mode="inline-math"`.

 <!-- htmlmin:ignore -->